playcanvas/developer.playcanvas.com/content/tutorials/beginner/mouse-input.md

 Mouse handling in the PlayCanvas engine is provided by the `pc.input.Mouse` object.
 The Mouse object provides a simple interface for detecting when the mouse is moved or when mouse buttons are pressed.
 It also removes some of the cross-browser inconsistancies with handling mouse co-ordinates.

-Take a look at the input_mouse Pack in the [tutorials project][project].
+Take a look at the mouse input Pack in the [tutorials project][project].
 Here is the code from mouse.js:

 ~~~javascript~~~
 pc.script.create("mouse", function (context) {